Hon. Philip Davis, Q.C., M.P.

 Technology means it’s now possible to create fake photos and fake videos.
 These are called synthetic media, also known as deep fakes, and it is difficult and often impossible to detect that they’re not real.

 Why do I think the FNM is willing to use fake images?
-They already have – last year, (Look and Point at Screen) they altered a photo of me in Grand Bahama to try to make it look like I was violating Emergency Orders.
+They already have – last year, they altered a photo of me in Grand Bahama to try to make it look like I was violating Emergency Orders.
 Their efforts were laughed at, but that only deepened their determination to use more sophisticated technology next time.

 That’s not the only thing they’re planning.
 This FNM has a well-established pattern of using the court system and payments to witnesses in their dirty political games.
 I see they’ve just ratified Michael Pintard, who was forced to resign as Chairman of the party when he was caught on tape in a scheme to pay money for false testimony.
 So pay attention: Hubert Minnis is continuing to signal his support for that behavior loud and clear.